5l1v3r1/CLOUDKiLL3R/README.md

 # CLOUDKiLL3R

-CLOUDKiLL3R bypasses Cloudflare protection service via TOR Browser !
+CLOUDKiLL3R bypasses Cloudflare protection service via TOR Browser using crimeflare !

+# Why CLOUDKiLL3R ?

+* CLOUDKiLL3R scrapes data from crimeflare < other services will be added later on :) >
+* It uses TOR BROWSER to avoide any blocks from crimeflare server !

 # CLOUDKiLL3R SCREENSHOT :